 Launch and book signing at Waterstones Sutton - view the video here

 Justin Rollins grew-up on the streets of south-London and was a one-time leader of a graffiti gang.
-Having served time for a violent crime he is now a security guard and works with youth groups.
+Having served time for a violent crime he is now a professional graffiti artist and works with youth groups.

 Noel 'Razor' Smith is the best-selling author of A Few Kind Words and a Loaded Gun